donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/researcher.md

 ##### 8.2.4.1	Human data

-1. The researcher must indicate whether approval was obtained from an accredited _Medical Ethical Reviewing Committee_ (MERC) or non-accredited local ethical reviewing committee and, if this is the case, specify the name of this committee (e.g., CMO Regio Arnhem-Nijmegen, Ethical Review Board of the Faculty of Social Sciences) and the registered identifier of the approved application.
+1. The researcher must indicate whether approval was obtained from an accredited _Medical Ethical Reviewing Committee_ (MERC) or non-accredited local ethical reviewing committee and, if this is the case, specify the name of this committee (e.g., CMO Regio Arnhem-Nijmegen, Ethics Committee Faculty of Social Sciences) and the registered identifier of the approved application.
 Guidelines for deciding about the appropriate ethical review board can be found in a separate document in the Donders RDM Information Package.
 2. The signed informed consent forms must allow for the de-identified data to be shared via a data sharing collection (DSC).
 If the researcher plans to share the data of this DAC together with data of the same participants in other DACs, then the signed informed consent forms must mention this linked sharing.
 3. The researcher must upload a copy of the _Participant Information Brochures_ (PIBs) that he/she has provided to the participants.
 ...
 There are three types of information brochures: general, method-specific (e.g., EEG, MEG, fMRI, audio/video), and study-specific.
 For the former two, template information brochures have been written specifically for use in combination with this protocol.
 Prior to being used, these template brochures, or modified versions thereof, must be submitted to the appropriate ethical review board.